 In some long-term care and post-acute care facilities, top-level managers lead by example and truly enjoy connecting with their staff.
 Mordechai Finkel, Director of Human Resources at Greek American Rehabilitation & Care Centre, personally meets with each of his 200-plus employees every two weeks to see how things are going.
 He said one of his goals is to ensure everyone has a good sense of mission.

-4. A Culture of Recognition
+4. Foster a Culture of Recognition

 Engraining recognition into your culture requires consistent efforts across the workforce.
 When you see someone do a good job, such take an extra measure in caring for a resident, you may think this is obvious to the employee.
 Rest assured, it probably isn’t.
 Taking a moment to show appreciation then and there will go a long way in keeping them engaged and reducing turnover.
 Remember, in the moment recognition is much more effective than periodic call outs.